 Holy shit, our first blog review!

 Muta’s channel has close to 2-million subscribed users at the time of this posting and continues to grow at a good rate because the man just keeps hammering out video after video.
 It’s honestly kind of impressive how hard some of these video guys like Muta work for that platform.
-Considering time, after time, after time, YouTube exploits those hard working artists.
-If there is one thing we want to say to Muta (or any creator of videos really!) is some friendly advise from your clear/dark-web semi-paranoid furry:
+Considering the time, after time, after time, YouTube exploits those hard-working artists.
+If there is one thing we want to say to Muta (or any creator of videos really!) is some friendly advice from your clear/dark-web semi-paranoid furry:

 Purchase hosting.
 Store your videos there.
 Never know! – S

-If you don’t know how to transcode your videos like YouTube does.
+If you don’t know how to transcode your videos as YouTube does.
 Check this article out to see how we transcode like a boss.

 Also, when/if you get a site I can put you in the cellar door links too.
 Now!

 Back to the article – Upon seeing the initial title seriously worried me.
 When the video starts off with rotting meat and saying that this episode “Is Completely disgusting” is enough to make me go:

 This is after all the first time we’ve ever heard of this guy!
 At the time we were sitting in a rental car in Arkansas.
 SO!
 I transferred the link from my phone to the main screen of the car, kept the seat-belt on, and watched!
 In the review of my site, the man was super-nice about the content we put up here.
 So thank you very much for being the first man to conduct a blog review on our site.